Reviews, Best Prices, Comparisons, Expert Buying Guides

 How to Update Firmware

-• Manual Updates: Check for updates manually via the Linksys app or web interface.
-Navigate to the settings menu and select the option to check for and install updates.
+Manual Updates: Do manual checks for updates through the Linksys app or web interface.
+Go to the settings menu and click on the option to check for and install updates.

 4. Advanced Configuration Settings